 The Boston Adult Literacy Initiative (ALI) consists of Boston adult education providers that receive funding from the Massachusetts Department of Elementary and Secondary Education and/or the City of Boston to provide adult education services.
 ALI member organizations work closely with other adult educators and community-based organizations through neighborhood coalitions to provide a comprehensive system of adult education services for the city of Boston.

-Services include ESL classes and groups, small group tutoring, online learning and resources
+Services include ESOL classes and groups, small group tutoring, online learning and resources

 English At Large